worthychukwuemeka/mobile-responsiveness/README.md

 ## Introduction

-Welcome to this cheatsheet on how to make your website mobile-responsive using CSS media queries.
+Welcome to day 28!
+In this cheatsheet, I have put together tips and tricks on how to make your website mobile-responsive using CSS media queries.
 Ensuring your website looks great on various devices is crucial for a positive user experience.
 Let's get started!

 ## CSS Media Queries